 - CT scan for detailed pictures of the heart

 - nuclear heart scan to show heart chambers

 - sound waves to create moving pictures of the heart (echocardiogram)

-A heart transplant or use of a balloon heart pump are recommended in severe cases.
+Doctors recommend a heart transplant or a balloon heart pump in severe cases.
 For most women, however, treatment involves managing and reducing symptoms.

 Your doctor may prescribe the following medications to control your symptoms: